Divorce Consultant Diana Jordan

-I now combine both skills, together with my understanding of personal and spiritual development.
+I now combine both skills, together with my understanding of personal and spiritual development, in my role as a Divorce Consultant.
 In this way I am able to provide legal information and to help my clients to manage the changes in their lives.

 As a member of Resolution (www.resolution.org.uk) I am committed to their code of practice and to the ethics of coaching practice.
 Through my continual professional development I ensure I have a variety of tools and strategies, because not everyone needs to receive support in the same way.